sirpan/Deep-pert/README.md

-# ComplexDnet
+# Deep-pert

-This is a framework implementation of ComplexDnet, as described in our paper:
+This is a framework implementation of Deep-pert, as described in our paper:

 ![demo](https://github.com/sirpan/Deep-pert/blob/main/Fig1.png)